 TV censors Ofcom have fined Square 1 £175000 for a scene on a free to air babe channel.
 Square 1 operate the channel Smile TV which has since renamed to Blue Kiss TV.

-Given that the material appeared on a free-to-air unencrypted channel, Ofcom also decided that it breached Rules 2.1 and 2.3 of the Code.
-These require broadcasters to protect viewers from material that is harmful or offensive and which cannot be
+the material appeared on a free-to-air unencrypted channel, Ofcom also decided that it breached Rules 2.1 and 2.3 of the Code.
+These require broadcasters to protect viewers from material that is harmful or offensive and which cannot be justified by the

 there is a mandatory PIN protected encryption system, or other equivalent protection, that seeks satisfactorily to restrict access solely to those authorised to view